niaid/UMI-pacbio-pipeline/README.md

 	    The choice of inflection/knee point is deterimed by True (use inflection point) and without (True) knee point.
 	** `down_select_post_cure.py`: this script calls final_ccs_reads prior to fake UMI curation and extract the headers and match with the headers in `final_post_curation/gen` files and select matches headers and saved unaligned 	     final output in `final_unaligned_post_cur` folder.

+## blast_nr.sh
+This script uses each fasta file from `Tobe_blasted` folder and blast it against local blast db.
+The output is printed to a file with .out format for each fasta file.
+This file contains information about each sequence and what it is blasted to.
+The output is saved in `Tobe_blasted/Blast` folder.
+Following this step, for each .out file, the `grep` tool is called to extract the sequences' headers that contains "coronavirus (in case of CoV2)" for each fasta file and save these headers as a .txt file in `Tobe_blasted/cov_headers` folder.

+## down_select_seqs.py
+This script uses header files from `Tobe_blasted/cov_headers` folder to subset sequences and write them as a fasta file in `file_ccs_reads` folder.

 ## Usage

 How to execute the pipeline: